 People previously considered that community service centers were a space to handle civil complaints or treat administrative processes such as document issuance.
-However, with the implementation of the The Reaching-out Community Service Center Policy, people are now aware that community center employees pay visits to neighbors in need to provide help, and share the concerns of the community with local residents as a residents-centered welfare service foundation.
+However, with the implementation of The Reaching-out Community Service Center Policy, people are now aware that community center employees pay visits to neighbors in need to provide help, and share the concerns of the community with local residents as a residents-centered welfare service foundation.

-Since the The Reaching-out Community Service Center Policy was implemented, 283 districts of 18 autonomous districts are participating in the program.
+Since The Reaching-out Community Service Center Policy was implemented, 283 districts of 18 autonomous districts are participating in the program.
 In addition, 80 districts who participated from the first phase are working on the creation of residents’ engaging community while carrying out the following tasks on average.

 79 visiting nurses for seniors and 35 community project experts are newly hired to reinforce welfare service workforce.
 While the number of welfare beneficiaries increased to 9,000, the additional employment of the social welfare public officials decreased the ratio of welfare beneficiaries to worker down to 115 persons.

 The legal foundation for the execution of these policies such as identification of welfare dead zones was established and the unmanned certificate issuers were installed to increase administrative efficiency.